maim-lain/schooloflust/minigames.md

 <br>

-Currently, having effort higher than 41 is not useful.
+- Currently, having effort higher than 41 is not useful.
 You can get the maximum bonus at 41 and increasing effort past that doesn't give anymore bonuses.
+- Having 11 points of effort is the most cost efficient tier bonus, meaning it gives you the most bonuses for the least amount of points.
+You should raise your effort to 11 early in the game then stop increasing it and focus on increasing your other stats after that.

 <br>
 <br>